TimVroom/Magento-Zurb-Foundation/readme.md

 - Fully integrated Magento Categories Menu, Search and Top Links with Foundation's Top Bar. (http://foundation.zurb.com/docs/components/top-bar.html)
 - Off Canvas Left-Sidebar Menu on Mobile (http://www.zurb.com/playground/off-canvas-layouts)
 - SCSS implemented (http://compass-style.org/)
+- Full Screen Layout.
+(It's the future, embrace it, and use the full realestate of the devices consumers use.
+Amazon has moved on, why haven't you?
+To turn it off, look at the bottom of _settings.scss.
+Will probably break layout, which you'll have to fix.)
+- jQuery Isotoope.
+So that as the screen shrinks, the product grid columns take up the whole screen. (http://isotope.metafizzy.co/)
 - Templates files ridden of divitis
 - Local XML for layout overrides
 - Implemented classes that adhere to foundation docs